-The servicing and maintenance of vehicles and equipment will be conducted, where possible, within a Synergy approved facility.
+The servicing and maintenance of vehicles and equipment will be conducted, where possible, in an off-site facility.

 Refer: 201074-SE-PLN-0003 CBESS Waste Management Plan

 9.58 Marine Discharge / Management

 The scope of SCEE operations does not involve discharge of material to marine environments, however any discharge will be monitored and controlled to ensure it does not enter the Collie River.